jean-pierreBoth/coreset/README.md

 An example is found for mnist data (Cf *module utils::mnistiter*).

 The implementation does the buffering and parallelization internally.
-The most synthetic interface is provided in the module *clustercore*, but coreset construction and bmor algorithm can be accessed sperately with corresponding modules.
+The most synthetic interface is provided in the module *clustercore*, but coreset construction and bmor algorithm can be accessed separately with corresponding modules.
 The distances are provided by the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).